-Using a variety of economic parameters detailed in this case study report, the results indicate that the transition from D to C, C to B and B to A class management is a worthwhile proposition from an economic perspective for both the 5 year and 10 year investment period.
-The change from D to C class management provided the highest NPV result, followed by the transition from C to B. Although the results indicate a positive NPV when moving from B to A class management, the outcome of this transition will strongly depend on the ability to successfully implement these commercially unproven practices.
-Factors such as farm size, capital investment and impact of a legume fallow will also influence the viability of this transition.
+Using a variety of economic parameters detailed in this case study report, the NPV results indicate that the transition from D to C and C to B class management is worthwhile proposition from an economic perspective for both the 5 year and 10 year investment period.
+The changing from B to A class management provided a negative net present value over a 10 year and 5 year investment horizon and was not a worthwhile investment using the specified economic parameters.

-The risk analysis showed that in any given year, the business will receive a higher farm gross margin when operating with an improved class of management practices.
-The results indicated an increase in farm gross margin when progressing through the management practice classes from D to A. This suggests that A, B and C class management will be stronger financially than those persevering with D class management.
+The risk analysis showed that in any given year, the business will receive a higher farm gross margin when operating with an improved class of management, although the difference is small between B and A class management.
+This indicates that A and B class management will be stronger financially than those persevering D and C class management.

-Overall, this economic case study has displayed potential economic benefits when moving to improved management classes.
-The benefits will vary for each individual grower and will depend on their starting point and individual circumstances.
-As previously noted, each grower will need to carefully consider their own individual circumstances before making a change in management class and therefore each individual circumstance needs to be carefully considered before making a change.
+Overall, this economic case study has displayed potential financial benefits when moving from D to C and C to B class management.
+The benefits will vary for each individual business and will depend on their starting point and individual circumstance.
+A business currently operating with B class management may not be better off by moving towards A class management.
+The outcome of this transition will strongly depend on factors such as capital investment, length of the investment period and the ability to successfully implement these commercially unproven practices.
+As previously noted, the costs and benefits associated with a transition in management class will be different for each business and therefore each individual circumstance needs to be carefully considered before making a change.